Loading...

 Lab 63: Configure and Secure SSH

-Harden SSH access by applying baseline daemon configuration controls and validating that the service is listening on the expected port.
-Use the results to reduce exposure (root login), enforce modern protocol behavior, and confirm the change took effect at the socket level.
+Harden SSH by applying baseline daemon controls and verifying the service is listening on the expected port.
+Reduce exposure by disabling direct root login, enforcing modern protocol behavior, and confirming the change at the socket level.

 security ssh hardening